 The program is fairly simple.
 The children learn to read using a phonetic method.
 Once children are able to read, they are introduced to a vast array of good books to read for history, science, and literature.
 Many of these books are classics, some are college level texts, some are non-fiction books, and some are old encyclopedias.
 The children each write an essay per day.
 The children essentially teach themselves, achieving high levels of academic competence with very minimal parental input and supervision.

 The Robinson Self-Teaching Curriculum is not comprehensive in itself, although Dr. Robinson includes suggestions for rounding out your program to create a comprehensive program.
 The curriculum requires parents to determine which books to offer their children at which time.
 It also leaves it to parents to figure out how and if to supply specific instruction in areas such as beginning mathematics, writing, spelling, grammar, and science.
-So, while Dr. Robinson offers suggestions for many of these areas, you cannot rely on the CD-ROMs to be a comprehensive curriculum by themselves.
+So, while Dr. Robinson offers suggestions for many of these areas, you cannot rely on the included material to be a comprehensive curriculum.
 One of the most important subject areas where you will need to add something more is math.
 Dr. Robinson recommends the Saxon Math series from level 5/4 up through Calculus for mathematics instruction.
 (Saxon Math can be purchased from Robinson or other sources.)

 The Robinsons spend five hours per day, six days per week, twelve months per year with occasional days off for special activities.
 As you might expect from such a schedule, the older Robinson children are tackling college curriculum ahead of schedule and taking advanced placement exams to secure college credit for those courses.